-External reference: NIST 1500-102 CDF

-1.1.10-U – Reports are time stamped
+– Reports are time stamped

 All reports must include the date and time of the report's generation, including hours, minutes, and seconds.
-Timestamps in reports need to comply with ISO 8601, provide all four digits of the year, and include the time zone.

-External reference: ISO 8601

-– The voting system is designed to function correctly under real-world operating conditions.
+1.2 – The voting system is designed to function correctly under real-world operating conditions.

+Requirements in this section deal with voting system accuracy and reliability.

 1.2-A – Assessment of accuracy

 The voting system’s accuracy must be assessed by using a combination of evidence items gathered during the entire course of testing, including: